PardeepSB/GPSmapBikeSecuirity/README.md

 	* Run `server.py`
 	* Have `client.py` integrated within while loop of python GPS script running on Raspberry Pi Pico

-4. Go to webserver (link received from step 2)
+4. Go to webserver (link received from step 2 - last line)
 	* password to webpage is within index.html code, can be easily changed by user